SirJonthe/xun/README.md

 `XUN` (XERXES Unified Nanocontroller) is a 16-bit fictional computing platform, meaning that it is a virtual machine, or emulator, for the XUN instruction set architecture.
 The user can write programs, compile them, and run them inside the virtual machine under, admittedly, arbitrary constraints.

 `XUN` comes with necessary tools, such as compilers, standard libraries, and debuggers, to build programs.
 There are two programming languates available; XASM, and XB.
 XASM is an assembly language which assembles into the XUN instruction set and closely mirrors how the XUN processor works (with some syntactic sugar).
-XB is a variant of Ken Thompson's B programming language (the typeless predecessor to C) with some improvements from C (such as the ability to declare variables wherever needed) and some omissions (such as `goto` and `switch-case`).
+XB is a variant of Ken Thompson's B programming language with some omissions from the spec and additions from C.

 `XUN` does not include platform-specific input/output integrations to keep the core portable.
 As such, the user will need to implement this themselves (extending `Device` is a good idea for this purpose).